operasoftware/devopera/blog/_posts/2009-03-27-csun-tweetup-and-testing-for-standards-compliant-and-accessible-websites-using.md

 ---
 title: CSUN Tweetup and "Testing for standards compliant and accessible websites using Opera" slides
 authors:
-- iheni
+- henny-swan
 tags:
 - accessibility
 - testing